A simple and delicious apple cinnamon bread, filled and topped with a brown sugar and cinnamon streusel and lots of chopped fresh chopped apple.

 You’ll want to keep your apples diced on the smaller size, as large chunks of apple in the loaf will make your loaf more difficult to slice.

-Note that the batter will thick as you spread it into the pan.
+Note that the batter will be quite thick as you spread it into the pan.

 Baking time will vary based on loaf pan size, colour and/or oven etc., so be sure to check/test the loaf regularly in the last part of baking.
 I baked this one in a 4×10-inch tea loaf pan and it took 60 minutes in my oven.